Rules & Regulations

 - Subsidiary Registers or B-Books are registers of certain purebred Friesians with FPS traceable lineage which do not qualify for the Studbooks or Foal Book.

-For foreign affiliates of FPS, in countries where there were no or insufficient Studbook Stallions with Approved Breeding Privileges available, the FPS allowed the offspring of specific Foal Book Stallions to be registered in the Foal Book/Studbooks under certain limited conditions.
+For foreign affiliates of KFPS, in countries where there were no or insufficient Studbook Stallions with Approved Breeding Privileges available, the KFPS allowed the offspring of specific Foal Book Stallions to be registered in the Foal Book/Studbooks under certain limited conditions.
 In recent years such horses have been registered in the B-Book.
 This practice is no longer permitted in North America.

 3.2.
 FOAL BOOK